The Gauntlet (film): Plot

 With no other option, the two return to the bus and enter the town.
 The bus is shot at as it runs the titular "gauntlet" of hundreds of armed officers lining both sides of the road, until it reaches the steps of City Hall, finally immobilized.
-The two emerge from the riddled bus and surrender, but Shockley uses Feyderspiel as a shield, to have him confess that Blakelock and Feyderspiel are both corrupt.
-The enraged Blakelock opens fire, killing Feyderspiel and wounding Shockley.
-Blakelock is then killed by Mally.
-Realizing Blakelock's crime and having witnessed his wanton killing of Feyderspiel, the rest of the assembled officers watch as Shockley and Mally walk away safely from the gauntlet.
+Shockley emerges and begins to walk inside with Mally when Blakelock and Feyderspiel confront them.
+A panicking Blakelock grabs the nearest officer's gun and murders Feyderspiel, but runs out of ammunition before he can finish Shockley.
+Mally grabs Shockley's revolver and shoots the commissioner dead.
+Realizing Blakelock's crimes, the rest of the assembled officers watch as Shockley and Mally walk away safely from the gauntlet.